agormp/sumt/README.md

 	* File containing summary tree with clade support values (= frequency of bipartition in input trees).
 Can be one of these:
 		* Majority rule consensus tree
 		* Majority rule consensus tree, with all compatible bipartitions added
-		* Maximum bipartition credibility tree (similar to maximum clade credibility tree)
+		* Maximum bipartition credibility tree (similar to maximum clade credibility tree, but ignoring location of root)
 	* The file also contains a second consensus tree where branch labels indicate bipartition IDs, which can be used for interpreting bipartition file below.
 	* File containing list of bipartitions present in input trees, along with mean and variance of corresponding branch lengths.
 This list includes both bipartitions that correspond to branches in the summary tree, and bipartitions not included in the summary
 	* (Optionally) File containing list of observed tree topologies with posterior and cumulated probabilities